A life-enhancing sojourn

 - Receive direct support throughout the entire process — and beyond...

-You only have the rights
+You only have the choices

 you know how to assert.

-Rights are not passively held, but must be consciously known, embodied, claimed, articulated, and exercised in order to be recognized and real.
+Free will and choice are not passively held, but must be consciously known, embodied, claimed, articulated, and exercised in order to be recognized and real.

 The unincorporated way, however, is not about fighting, resisting, or opposing anything — it’s simply about showing up with clarity, truth, clean hands, and empowered choice.
-It's about knowing what the options are, inquiring, educating, and responding accordingly.
+It's about knowing what the options are, inquiring, educating, contemplating, and responding accordingly.

 When we embody knowledge with honor and operate from truth with good faith, we attune to a deeper jurisdiction aligned with natural and spiritual laws — where UNAs quietly exist within the system, yet beyond it.